hunainmuneer/Digital-Marketing-Campaign-Keyword-Generator/README.md

 To use this notebook:
 1. Ensure you have Python and Jupyter Notebook installed.
 2. Open the notebook and execute each cell sequentially.

-## Files Included

-- **keywords.csv:** The final set of keywords is saved as a CSV file.
----

-*Note: Customize this README template to provide specific details about your notebook and its usage.*